 So I consider it my job as project manager is to accept this market reality, understand the extreme difficulty of software estimates, and still manage to keep both developers and clients happy at the end of the day.
 Yup, project managers are the mediators of the software development world, and my post today will be about strategic and tactical ways that I try to make both sides happy.

-When I offer estimates to clients, I always present a lower and upper limit, while emphasizing (often repeatedly) that this is the estimate, not the quote.
+When I share app development costs with clients, I always present a lower and upper limit, while emphasizing (often repeatedly) that this is the estimate, not the quote.
 The quote is an entirely different equation, starting with whether we have clear specs and/or UI mockups off the bat.
 If we do, then we take the average of the lower and upper limit, put together a fixed price quote, add in 25% of dev time for QA and stabilization, add in another 25% for margin of error, offer up a timeline, freeze the specs (no change requests!), and generally we’re able to either meet or beat this.

 If we don’t have specs and/or UI mockups, we add in a phase 0 to come up with them collaboratively with the client.
 As you can imagine, nearly every client balks at this initially, and getting them past the mental hurdle is one of my most consistently difficult challenges as a project manager.
 A lot of clients have to take an end-to-end bid to their budgeting person before they get a cent.
 My job is to figure out how to reconcile this.